HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam.md

         -   If you select Load, you can specify the HTTP hostname, port, and certificate label and import them remotely.
     4. After you add the certificate to the database, it displays in the certificate list.

-    5. Click the link **Click here to review the changes or apply them to the system**; restart Security Access Manager components when prompted.
+    5. Click the link **Click here to review the changes or apply them to the system**; restart Security Verify Access components when prompted.

         **Note:** If you have already imported other HTTP Server certificates into the WebSEAL certificate file, you must delete them before you can add a certificate.

-3. To support SSO with the Lightweight Third-Party Authentication \(LTPA\) key, the same keys and passwords must be shared by Security Access Manager and WebSphere Application Server.
+3. To support SSO with the Lightweight Third-Party Authentication \(LTPA\) key, the same keys and passwords must be shared by Security Verify Access and WebSphere Application Server.
 To export the keys from WebSphere Application Server, complete the following steps:

     1. Log in to the WebSphere Application Server Integrated Solutions Console as an administrator, expand **Security**, and then click **Global security**.
 In the **Authentication mechanisms and expiration** area, click **LTPA**.